Anterior cruciate ligament reconstruction: Bridge Enhanced ACL Restoration (BEAR Implant)

 A new approach to treating ACL tears was developed at Boston Children's Hospital and is currently in clinical trials.
-The Bridge Enhanced ACL Restoration (BEAR) implant is a bio-engineered bridging implant that is injected with a small amount of patient's own blood to stimulate healing and reconnection of the ACL.
+The Bridge Enhanced ACL Restoration (BEAR) implant is a bio-engineered bridging implant made from cow extracellular matrix scaffold (containing mostly collagen).
+It is injected with a small amount of patient's own blood, which turns the scaffold into a flexible material.
+The combination of blood and collagen is able to stimulate healing and reconnection of the ACL.

+To install the scaffold, tunnels are drilled into the tibia and femur.
+The scaffold is placed at the femur end of the ligament.
+A few nonadsorbable sutures go through the femoral tunnel and then the scaffold to end up anchored the tibial tunnel.
+A few adsorbable sutures goes through the same femoral tunnel and then the scaffold to become attached to the tibial stump of the broken ACL.
+Blood is then added to the scaffold to make it flexible.
+The adsorbable wires are then pulled up, so that the stump comes into tight contact with the scaffold.
+This will allow the stump to regrow into a full ACL.

 Results from the first-in-human study published in March 2019 in the Orthopedic Journal of Sports Medicine showed the 10 patients who received the BEAR implant had similar clinical, functional and patient-reported outcomes as the 10 patients undergoing autograft ACL reconstruction.
 Additional clinical studies are underway.
+In a study by the American Journal of Sports Medicine, they looked at a young and active population two years post surgery using the BEAR technique.
+The results showed that the BEAR technique was non-inferior to the autograft ACLR, and that it can also show an improvement in hamstring muscle strength at a two year follow up.

-Ligament Advanced Reinforcement System (LARS)
+Synthetic tissue: Ligament Advanced Reinforcement System (LARS)

 The anterior cruciate ligament (ACL) of the knee is commonly injured.
 There is insufficient re-vascularization of the ligament after complete rupture, which limits its ability to heal and necessitates reconstruction surgery.
 Within the last 20 years, new types of synthetic ligaments have been developed.
 The Ligament Advanced Reinforcement System (LARS), is one of these new synthetic ligaments that has recently gained popularity.
 There is evidence that supports LARS as a viable option for reconstruction surgery in regards to complication rates and high patient satisfaction scores, when compared to traditional surgical techniques.
 However, systematic reviews of the LARS in regarding graft stability and long term functional outcomes, have highlighted several important gaps in existing literature that requires future investigation.
 The necessity of rehabilitation following LARS is well recognized, but there is limited evidence available that guide rehabilitation protocols.